timonus/Rhea/README.md

 ## Development

 - Rhea is open source, however the Dropbox, Bitly, and Google API keys used in the eventually-shipping version aren’t present in the open source repo.
-In order to develop Rhea you’ll need to provide these keys by filling in `kRHEADropboxAppKey`, `kRHEADropboxRedirectURLString`, `kRHEABitlyClientIdentifier`, `kRHEABitlyClientSecret`, `kRHEABitlyRedirectURLString`, and `kRHEAGoogleKey`.
+In order to develop Rhea you’ll need to provide these keys by filling in `_dropboxAppKey`, `_dropboxRedirectURLString`, `_bitlyClientIdentifier`, `_bitlyClientSecret`, `_bitlyRedirectURLString`, and `kRHEAGoogleKey`.
 - Rhea uses [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules), so run `git submodule update --init` when cloning.